ClarenceKuo/traffic-sign-classifier/README.md

-# Geran Traffic Sign Classifier
+# German Traffic Sign Classifier

-**The goal of this project is to train a CNN network that identifies German traffic signs.**
+**The goal of this project is to train a CNN that identifies German traffic signs.**

 ## Summary
 Architecture: LeNet-5 with modified setting